 Wrapping it up

-The restart of in-person learning for millions of children, teachers, staff, and parents is a major transition.
-Figuring it all out – new rules, schedules, and expectations – will present many challenges.
-To manage all of them well may be difficult, but marketers have opportunities to make a positive, helpful impact like never before.
+In-person learning for millions of children, teachers, staff, and parents has changed the face of schooling.
+Figuring it all out – the rules, schedules, and expectations – presents challenges for buyers and marketers alike.
+However, marketers have opportunities to make a positive, helpful impact like never before.